Illinois announces free Six Flags tickets for newly vaccinated; 1,918 COVID-19 cases, 35 deaths

 The announcement comes as Illinois public health officials reported 1,918 new confirmed and probable cases of COVID-19 and 35 related deaths Thursday.

-"Throughout the pandemic, Six Flags has been All In for Illinois, putting the health of workers and visitors first," said Governor JB Pritzker.
-"I know it's been a difficult year - but that just makes it all the more exciting to be back at the park.
-Thanks to the life-saving power of vaccinations, it feels once again like summer's in the air."

-"Six Flags Great America is proud to support the state of Illinois vaccination efforts, especially in underrepresented communities," said Six Flags Great America Park President Hank Salemi.
-"We're getting back to the thrills and want to do our part to encourage residents to get vaccinated."
+"It's unique and the first time ever that we have donated $4 million worth of tickets," Six Flags Great American President Hank Salemi said.

-Illinois National Guard mobile vaccination teams will be sent to Gurnee the first weekend of June and if turnout is high, the vaccination team will return.
-Tickets will also be distributed to local health departments
+Beginning the first week of June, Illinois National Guard vaccination teams will be on-site at the park.
+The free tickets will also be distributed through local health departments and mobile vaccine units in underserved communities.

-The Vaccine Corps Partnership incubated at Michael Reese Health Trust will deploy the tickets as a part of their hyper-local vaccine education campaign.

-Six Flags is expected to release more details in the coming weeks.
+"There are a lot of people that are on the fence a little bit and this will push them in the right direction," said Gov. JB Pritzker.

+Pushing vaccines with incentives has become common nationwide.
+Maryland Gov. Larry Hogan is offering free pizzas.
+New York Mayor Bill DeBlasio is working with Shake Shack to give out free fries.

 There have been 1,361,666 total COVID cases, including 22,320 deaths in the state since the pandemic began.